 But the best contract in the world may not help you if someone on the other side of the world decides to disappear without paying you.

 Have good contracts, have clear payment guidelines, and be wise about who you do business with.

 For example, Fairhead Creative uses simple but comprehensive contract documents that outline when we expect each partial payment, ahead of each piece of work starting, so that we can be paid incrementally as work is completed.
 Whatever payment details work best for your market, get it in writing, just in case.

 As depressing as it may sound, I'd recommend brushing up on what the procedures are in your country and state for things like small claims courts and collection agencies.
 Hopefully you'll never need either, but knowing how to set the process in motion if someone breaks the rules will give you the confidence to tackle problems appropriately, rather than shying away.

 Do you know how long your previous projects took you?
 How long did you spend on each part of the process?
 If you were to take away a specific section of the design work, how would that affect the price?

 Without this data, you're screwing yourself and your wallet.
 The better you track your time, the more accurate your estimates become.
 Become a master time-tracker.

-There's lots of great tools online, such as Freckle, Harvest and Freshbooks, but they'll only be as effective as the person using them: choose a tool, master it, and master your usage of it.
+There's lots of great project management tools available, but they'll only be as effective as the person using them: choose a tool and master it.